-Subsequent to December 31, 2020, Alaris completed an additional bought deal short-form prospectus offering, with the total trust units being issued of 5,909,375 at a price of \$16.00 per unit, for aggregate gross proceeds of \$94.6 million.
-After deduction of the underwriters' fees and expenses of the offering, net proceeds to Alaris were \$90.7 million.
+In March 2021, Alaris completed a bought deal short-form prospectus offering, with the total trust units being issued of 5,909,375 at a price of \$16.00 per unit, for aggregate gross proceeds of \$94.6 million.
+After deduction of the underwriters' fees and expenses of the offering, net proceeds to Alaris were \$90.3 million.